-Some problems occur only occasionally and are difficult to repeat.
+Intermittent problems refer to the problems occur only occasionally and are difficult to repeat.

-- Ensure that all cables and cords are securely connected to the computer and connected devices. - Ensure that when the computer is on, the fan grill is not blocked (there is air flow around the grill), and the fans are working.
-If airflow is blocked or the fans are not working, the computer might overheat. - If Small Computer System Interface (SCSI) devices are installed, ensure that the last external device in each SCSI chain is terminated correctly.
-For more information, see your SCSI documentation.
+- Ensure that all cables and cords are securely connected to the computer and attached devices. - Ensure that when the computer is on, the fan grill is not blocked (there is air flow around the grill), and the fans are working.
+If airflow is blocked or the fans are not working, the computer might overheat. - If Small Computer System Interface (SCSI)devices are installed, ensure that the last external device in each SCSI chain is terminated correctly.
+For more information, refer to your SCSI documentation.